 Theoretically, if my only concern about chemical exposure was from my favorite skin cream I buy at the store, I wouldn’t worry about such small amounts.
 However, in today’s world, we are exposed to thousands of man-made chemicals in our environment – many of them in our air, water and food.
 Sadly, human exposure to chemicals is now so widespread that the umbilical cords of American babies have been found to have an average of 200 industrial chemicals and pollutants (including those found in personal care products) – they are exposed to a broad chemical cocktail before they are event born!
-So, if my skin care products contain chemicals within certain predetermined safety limits (which are largely set by the manufacturers who sell them, not the FDA) I am still concerned, because nobody has tested the accumulative affects of multiple exposures of multiple chemicals that most of us face today.
+So, if my skincare products contain chemicals within certain predetermined safety limits (which are largely set by the manufacturers who sell them, not the FDA) I am still concerned because nobody has tested the accumulative effects of multiple exposures of multiple chemicals that most of us face today.
 Many of these chemicals are persistent, meaning they accumulate in our bodies over time with multiple exposures.
 That’s why I advocate for reducing exposure where we have control – especially with what in terms of what we put inside the body on slather on the skin.

 Easy DIY Alternatives

 Here are some easy DIY alternatives to commercial body care products.
-I love these recipes because they are easy to make, they result in high quality products, and I can customize them with herbs from my garden or other selected ingredients for the therapeutic qualities I’m looking for.
-Its a joyful and creative process, and I know these products are safe for my whole family to slather on the skin.
+I love these recipes because they are easy to make, they result in high-quality products, and I can customize them with herbs from my garden or other selected ingredients for the therapeutic qualities I’m looking for.
+It’s a joyful and creative process, and I know these products are safe for my whole family to slather on the skin.

 Here is my most basic recipe for DIY skin cream.
 It’s what I use most often for body cream at home, and what I share with friends when they ask me for a skin cream that doesn’t irritate their skin.